DFE-Digital/apply-for-teacher-training/app/views/content/terms_provider.md

     * after you’ve made several offers or rejections
     * after several candidates have met their conditions

-    Please contact us at <becomingateacher@digital.education.gov.uk> to let us know how you prefer to be contacted.
+    Please get in touch at <becomingateacher@digital.education.gov.uk> to let us know how you prefer to be contacted.